HCL-TECH-SOFTWARE/asoc_automation_iast/readme.md

 # asoc_automation_iast
 This repository includes two python scripts and a python library to facilitate automation of working with AppScan IAST product.
-More details about the product in: TBD
+More details about the product in: https://help.hcltechsw.com/appscan/Standard/10.0.0/en-US/appseccloud_scanning_IAST_main.html

 ## ConfigureIastAgent.py